-Kanagawa Philharmonic Orchestra “Classical x Toru Takemitsu” Performance Report
+Kanagawa Philharmonic Orchestra “Classical School x Toru Takemitsu” Performance Report

-Toru Takemitsu and Classical Classical Music ~Upcoming Conductors and Masters of the Kanagawa Philharmonic Orchestra ~
+Toru Takemitsu and classic masterpieces ~ Emerging conductors and masters of the Kanagawa Philharmonic Orchestra ~

 2013.7.6 (Sat) Kanagawa Prefectural Music Hall

 On July 6th, I went to Yokohama Ongakudo to listen to "Toru Takemitsu and Classical Masterpieces"!

 There was a bus from Sakuragicho for this occasion, but this time I went to the music hall on foot from Minato Mirai.
 There was a signboard leading to the music hall, so you could enjoy the walk without getting lost.

 When you go through the yellow gate of the music hall, you will see a lot of people!
 But it didn't feel cramped.

 As you walk inside, you'll find a high ceiling and soft light pouring in from the tall windows, creating a comfortable space where you can relax and wait for the afternoon performance.
 I referred to the music hall homepage.